docker/docs/get-started/part2.md

 This port remapping of `4000:80` is to demonstrate the difference between what you `EXPOSE` within the `Dockerfile`, and what you `publish` using `docker run -p`.
-In later steps, we'll just map port 80 on the host to port 80 in the container and use `http://localhost`.
+In later steps, we just map port 80 on the host to port 80 in the container and use `http://localhost`.

 Hit `CTRL+C` in your terminal to quit.